BitMarkus/MilaCoin/README.md

 # MilaCoin
+ - Project MilaCoin -
- Basics of crypto currencies (in python)
+ Basics of bitcoin transactions
+ Written in python
+ More information in folder "info" (PDF in german)